Podcast: Understanding Academic Freedom Interview

 BY HANK REICHMAN

-James Vernon, the Helen Fawcett Distinguished Professor of History at the University of California at Berkley and former co-chair of the Berkeley Faculty Association, is also leading Berkeley’s recently launched Global Democracy Commons project.
+James Vernon, the Helen Fawcett Distinguished Professor of History at the University of California at Berkeley and former co-chair of the Berkeley Faculty Association, is also leading Berkeley’s recently launched Global Democracy Commons project.
 I was honored that James invited me to interview for the first installment of the program’s new monthly podcast series that will “address the myriad forces seeking to foreclose public universities as spaces of critique and democratic protest across the globe.”
 To mark the 60th anniversary of the Free Speech Movement at Berkeley, and the introduction of new restrictions on protests at the University of California and at over a hundred campuses across the U.S., my conversation with James explores the relationship of free speech and academic freedom to the fragile history of democracy in America over the past century.

 This was one of the most interesting and stimulating discussions I have had on this topic and I hope readers of the Academe blog will check it out You can listen to the hour-long podcast or read the transcript here: